npisanti/ofxPDSP/README.md

 TODO:
 At the moment ofxPDSP is still a testing stage, so some features may not work on your platform yet and the API could be subject to change.
 Here is also a list of things todo:
-- Algorithmic reverb module, cheap enough to run on the rPi
+- Algorithmic reverb module, cheap enough to run on the rPi.
-- AllPassInterpolator
+- AllPassInterpolator.
-- Sequencer midi sync
+- Sequencer midi sync.
-- Android testing and example
+- Android testing and example.

 Nicola Pisanti, MIT License 2016.
-For FFT the AudioFFT wrapper is used, Copyright (c) 2013 [HiFi-LoFi](https://github.com/HiFi-LoFi) For loading audio file on OSX [libaudiodecoder](https://github.com/asantoni/libaudiodecoder) is used, Copyright (c) 2010-2012 Albert Santoni, Bill Good, RJ Ryan.
+For FFT the AudioFFT wrapper is used, Copyright (c) 2013 [HiFi-LoFi](https://github.com/HiFi-LoFi).
+For loading audio file on OSX [libaudiodecoder](https://github.com/asantoni/libaudiodecoder) is used, Copyright (c) 2010-2012 Albert Santoni, Bill Good, RJ Ryan.